Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **ffmpeg:**
 >Enables ffmpeg processing of videos.
-Disabling this will break titles in plex.
+Disabling this will break titles in Plex.
 >
 >Default: "**true**"
 >Example: